 18 Ways for Digital Nomads to Make Money

-Real estate entrepreneur, writer and filmmaker Heidi Hough lives in a community of foreigners and natives in Chiang Mai, Thailand.
-Prior to Chiang Mai, she was in Vienna for a few months, and before that, she hopped between Los Angeles and New York City.
+The last we heard, real estate entrepreneur and writer and filmmaker Heidi Hough was living in a community of foreigners and natives in Chiang Mai, Thailand.
+Prior to Chiang Mai, she was in Vienna for a few months, and before that, travelled back and forth between Los Angeles and New York City.

-Hough is the quintessential digital nomad -- someone who lives in different cities and earns a living online -- and she makes it work by having multiple income streams, including managing real estate sublets around the world, directing a documentary film through grant money and freelance writing.
-She’s also in the final stages of launching an online life-coaching business.
+Hough is the quintessential digital nomad -- someone who lives in different cities and earns a living online -- and she makes it work by having multiple income streams.
+These include managing real estate sublets around the world, directing a documentary film through grant money and freelance writing.
+She was also, when we learned of her, in the final stages of launching an online life-coaching business.

 If you’re looking to join the growing tribe of digital nomads, here are 18 slides with ideas to get you started.